Towels, clothes, linens

 A sixteen-degree-of-freedom hand for the work that needs real fingers.
 Currently in development.
 Planned as a future option.

-$6,999 USD for the full kit: robot, matched teaching controller, standard grippers, software, and hands-on engineering support from our team during deployment.
+$7,000 USD for the full kit: robot, matched teaching controller, standard grippers, software, and engineering support from our team during deployment.

 The first batch ships in 2026.
 Alpha partners get units in the order they joined.
 Joining early means a lower position in the queue and more time to work with the team before launch.